sorenlind/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 ### Counting the missing values
 Our next task is to calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs).
 The rows with NAs are not considered 'complete' by R, so we can use the `complete.cases` function.
 We then simply count the rows that are not complete.
-Note that we can use the `SUM` function for counting because `FALSE` counts as 0 and `TRUE` counts as 1.
+Note that we can use the `sum` function for counting because `FALSE` counts as 0 and `TRUE` counts as 1.

 ```r
 sum(complete.cases(activity) == FALSE)